My Personal Coffee Journal

 • Friis Coffee Vault - My first product review for an item I have not used.
 Why?
 This company makes claims (up to this point, unproven and unsupported claims) that the presence of CO2 damages the flavor of coffee.
 My research indicates the opposite.
 Read the review and decide for yourself.

 • Coffee Joulies - Stainless steel coffee beans?
 Read my review of "Coffee Joulies" which bring your coffee down to a drinjkable temperature sooner and keep it there longer.

-• Vibiemme Domobar Double - Vibiemme's double boiler ("DD") is the flagship of their home line of espresso machines.
+• Vibiemme Domobar Double - Vibiemme's Double Domobar ("DD") double boiler is the flagship of their home line of espresso machines.
 Now in its third generation, and benefitting from countless hours of R+D, this PID-controlled, dual boiler machine is definitely worth considering if you are thinking seriously about a serious espresso machine.
-This is "Part I" which is a first look (for me) and some early observations.
-In a couple of months I will post some more technical observations on long(er) term use.
-UPDATED 9/23/2011 with a 90-day ownership report!

 • Sowden SoftBrew Coffee Maker - A coffee maker with three parts, and one is the lid!
 A simple and elegant design using a high-tech filter design.

 • Espro Calibrated Tamper - Most of us think of the tamper as just another tool, or possibly a piece of espresso bling.
 Some espresso machine companies think even less of it, supplying us with plastic tampers that do not even fit their own baskets!The Espro Calibrated Tamper might change your mind.
 It did mine, and it sure beats having a bathroom scale on your kitchen counter!

 • Espro Press - Espro's newest creation is an improvement, if not the perfection of the press pot.
 It changed my opinion of press pot coffee!